PratimaGurav/global-warning/Readme.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/PratimaGurav/global-warning)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main Branch".
+5. Click "Save".
-5. The page will automatically refresh.
+6. The page will automatically refresh and provide you with a link to the Live GitHub Page for the repository.

-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+The Page can sometimes take longer to load and go live.
+This is an expected behaviour.

 ### Making a Local Clone

 1. Log in to GitHub and navigate to the [GitHub Repository](https://github.com/PratimaGurav/global-warning.git)
 2. To clone the repository using HTTPS, click Code and copy the address.
 ![Clone Repository](/assets/docs/Clone.png)
-3. Navigate to Git Bash and clone the repository
+3. Navigate to Git Bash and clone the repository.
 ![Clone-Command](/assets/docs/git-clone.png)
 4. Press Enter and your local clone will be created.
 ![Clone-Output](/assets/docs/Clone-output.png)